truongsonghiep/journey-to-the-west/chapter_001.md

 The tubers minced with seeds of waterlily,
 And soup in stone pots simmers on a gentle fire.
 Mankind may boast its delicious dainties,
-But what can best the pleasure of mountain monkeys.
+But what can best the pleasure of mountain monkeys.*

 The monkeys honored the Monkey King with the seat at the head of the table, while they sat below according to their age and rank.
 They drank for a whole day, each of the monkeys taking a turn to go forward and present the Monkey King with wine, flowers, and fruits.
 The next day the Monkey King rose early and gave the instruction, *"Little ones, cut me some pinewood and make me a raft.
 Then find me a bamboo for the pole, and gather some fruits and the like.
-I‟m about to leave.”
+I'm about to leave."*

 When all was ready, he got onto the raft by himself.
-Pushing off with 16
-16
-all his might, he drifted out toward the great ocean and, taking advantage of the wind, set sail for the border of South Jambūdvīpa Continent.
-Here is the consequence of this
+Pushing off with all his might, he drifted out toward the great ocean and, taking advantage of the wind, set sail for the border of South Jambūdvīpa Continent.
+Here is the consequence of this journey:
-journey:
 The Heaven-born monkey, strong in magic might,
 He left the mount and rode the raft to catch fair wind:
 He drifted across the sea to seek immortals‟ way,